grafana/agent/docs/upgrade-guide/_index.md

 Both `use_hostname_label` and `replace_instance_label` are now both deprecated and ignored from the YAML file, permanently treated as true.
-A future release will fully remove these fields, causing YAML errors on load instead of being silently ignored.
+A future release will remove these fields, causing YAML errors on load instead of being silently ignored.

 ## v0.20.0